 Pam has over 25 years’ experience in community health strategy and evaluation.
 She serves on many advisory committees and expert panels and has authored several journal articles.
 She is currently on faculty at the Kaiser Permanente Bernard J. Tyson School of Medicine.

 Pam has a master’s degree in public health and completed Kaiser Permanente’s Executive Leadership Program at Harvard Business School.

 Nicolene Hengen joined the Hunger to Health Collaboratory (H2HC) as its first executive director in July 2021.
-Prior to joining H2HC, she served as the director of community benefits for three hospitals in Beth Israel Lahey Health’s south region.
-Her career has been focused in domestic and international public health and higher education, including work with the Massachusetts Institute of Technology, Johns Hopkins University, Pathfinder International, and others.
+Her career has been focused on strategic, programmatic, and communications work in both domestic and international public health and academia.
+She has worked with Beth Israel Lahey Health, the Massachusetts Institute of Technology, Johns Hopkins University, Pathfinder International (Horn of Africa region), and others.

 Samantha Smith joined the Hunger to Health Collaboratory (H2HC) as its manager in September 2022.
 Prior to joining H2HC, she served as a WIC program nutritionist at Massachusetts General Hospital, and as a SNAP nutrition educator in Oregon public schools.
 Samantha has also worked for a variety of local food and nutrition nonprofits in program support, education, and event coordination.
 Throughout Samantha’s career, she has gained a wealth of knowledge of federal nutrition policies, and invaluable experience with direct food and nutrition services in marginalized communities.